Maxkaizo/cdmx_ecobici_usage/README.md

-# 🚴 Ecobici Data Pipeline
+# 🚴 Mexico City's Ecobici Data Pipeline

 This project showcases the development of a complete batch data pipeline using open data from Ecobici CDMX.
 The main goal is to demonstrate end-to-end capabilities in orchestration, ingestion, modeling, and data visualization in the cloud, rather than performing deep analytical insights on the dataset itself.
 <p align="center">